douglasgreen/outlines/computing/computer_science/computer_science.md

 -   Testing: Test your website in different browsers and devices to ensure it works and looks good everywhere.
 -   Deployment: Choose a web hosting service and upload your website files to make your site accessible on the internet.

 Building a website involves both creative design and logical programming.
-It\'s a rewarding process where you can see your ideas come to life on the internet.
+It's a rewarding process where you can see your ideas come to life on the internet.
 Remember, web development is a field of constant learning; there are always new tools and technologies emerging.

 ## Cybersecurity

 Cybersecurity is a vital field that focuses on protecting computers, networks, programs, and data from unauthorized access, damage, or attacks.
-It\'s a critical area in today\'s digital world, where the reliance on technology is ever-increasing.
-Let\'s break down the key aspects:
+It's a critical area in today's digital world, where the reliance on technology is ever-increasing.
+Let's break down the key aspects:

 ### Basics of Cybersecurity